jbnyc912/srsltid-stripper/readme.md

 - ✅ Does NOT send any information to external servers
 - ✅ Only modifies URLs locally in your browser
 - ✅ Source code is open and auditable

-## Contributing

-Issues and pull requests are welcome!
-Feel free to suggest improvements or report bugs.

-## License

-MIT License - feel free to use and modify as needed.

 ## Credits